yingcheuk/nlp-teaching-sample/README.md

 The included sample demonstrates how I structured and explained core NLP concepts — in this case, tokenization — using the [Quarto](https://quarto.org/) publishing framework.

-Due to university policy, this is a self-contained example and not part of the full lecture content.

----

 > 🧠 **Note:**
 > This repository contains a small extract from a larger set of teaching materials I helped develop for an NLP-focused course.
 The full content covers a broad range of topics including:
 >